-Find out more about the pros and cons of self-catheterization, and some of the advantages of intermittent cathing below.
+Find out more about the pros and cons of using catheters as well as some of the advantages of intermittent catheterization.

 What is intermittent catheterization?

 It’s the use of a single-use catheter to drain your bladder on a regular or semi-regular basis.
 This may be a bladder-healthy alternative to indwelling Foley catheters, which stay inside the body for long periods of time to drain urine into a collection bag.

 Who needs to use catheters?

 You might be surprised to find out that people of all ages and journeys of life may sometimes need to start intermittent cathing.

 This can occur for a variety of reasons.
 For example, some people begin to experience urinary bladder retention in their senior years or after surgery.
 Others may have urinary incontinence resulting from incomplete bladder emptying.
 Some people who use catheters have conditions like spina bifida, spinal cord injury, or another medical condition that affects the bladder or the nerves surrounding it.

 In addition, some people may use catheters only temporarily.
 For instance, some women may use catheters after childbirth temporarily.
 Some people also may be directed by their doctor to start intermittent cathing after a surgery such as prostate surgery or abdominal hysterectomy.

 How do I know if I need to use catheters?